Plans pushed back to explode 2 cranes in New Orleans

 NEW ORLEANS (AP) — Plans have been pushed back a day to bring down two giant, unstable construction cranes in a series of controlled explosions before they can topple onto historic New Orleans buildings, the city’s fire chief said Friday, noting the risky work involved in placing explosive on the towers.

-With the possibility of winds picking up due to bad weather in the Gulf of Mexico, officials had hoped to bring the cranes down Friday.
-But Fire Chief Tim McConnell said it would likely be midday Saturday.
+With the possibility of winds picking up due to a tropical storm in the Gulf of Mexico, officials had hoped to bring the cranes down Friday.
+But Fire Chief Tim McConnell said it would likely be midday Saturday, or later.

 “We’re in the tough part now.
 Making it happen, putting people back in danger,” McConnell said.
 “We’re working as fast as possible.”